penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 This project supports two types of users: **Admins** and **Regular Users**.
 1. Regular Users

-- Sign up and log in via Supabase Auth.
+- Sign up and log in via Supabase Auth
 - Automatically linked to a `customer_id` via the `customer_auth_map` table.
 Can;
   - View and update their customer profile
   - Browse menu items